onflow/flow-cadence-eth-utils/README.md

-# Ethereum Signature Verification for Cadence
+# Ethereum Signature Verification with Cadence

 This guide will show you how to generate a public key, a signature, and a message that can be passed into a Cadence smart contract.
 This can be achieved using Ethereum JavaScript libraries such as ethers.js or any other Web3 API.